acenturyandabit/polymorph/docs/savesources/overview.md

 This is a little tricky to get right the first time - if you need help or inspiration, check out localforage2.js.

 ## Possible refactors
-Manage hooks within core - will save some overhead in the files.
+Manage hooks within polymorph_core - will save some overhead in the files.